sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

 ### Discussion questions

- - TraceMonkey has one pass of lightweight optimizations and a trivial register allocator, whereas more modern engines like V8 include several passes of increasingly complex optimizations.
-What kind of optimizations should be performed by JIT compilers for dynamic languages?
+ - TraceMonkey has one pass of lightweight optimizations and a trivial register allocator, whereas modern engines like V8 include several tiers of increasingly complex optimizations.
+What kind of optimizations should be performed by JIT compilers for dynamic languages, or in the case of a tiered system, in which tiers should certain optimizations be placed?
 When are the tradeoffs between compilation time and improved performance worthwhile?

- - Modern JavaScript engines use parallelization to improve performance, much like the authors of this paper described doing trace stitching in parallel.
-Yet TraceMonkey does not rely on parallelization and other JITs, like the JVM (at least in the past), don't seem to either.
-Are modern JavaScript JIT implementations tractable in non-parallel environments?

  - It seems that the major JavaScript engines began adding JIT implementations around the same time, circa 2008.
 Why did this